ClickHouse/ClickHouse/docs/en/engines/database-engines/sqlite.md

 ## Specifics and Recommendations {#specifics-and-recommendations}

 SQLite stores the entire database (definitions, tables, indices, and the data itself) as a single cross-platform file on a host machine.
-It is locking the entire database file during writing.
-SQLite read operations can be multitasked, though writes can only be performed sequentially.
+During writing SQLite locks the entire database file, therefore write operations are performed sequentially.
+Read operations can be multitasked.
 SQLite does not require service management (such as startup scripts) or access control based on `GRANT` and passwords.
 Access control is handled by means of file-system permissions given to the database file itself.

 ## Usage Example {#usage-example}